-- Campus grounds and athletic facilities are closed to the general public until the school returns to On-Site Learning. - Large spaces will be used for P.E. classes to ensure social distancing. - All class sizes, including P.E., have been reduced to further accommodate social distancing. - Any athletic equipment that is used will be disinfected between cohort use. - At this age level, recess and playgrounds are not applicable. - Student break time and lunch has been staggered and students remain in the classroom to allow for physical distancing and maintain stable groups.
+- Campus grounds and athletic facilities are closed to the general public. - Large spaces will be used for P.E. classes to ensure social distancing. - All class sizes, including P.E., have been reduced to further accommodate social distancing. - Any athletic equipment that is used will be disinfected between cohort use. - At this age level, recess and playgrounds are not applicable. - Student break time and lunch has been staggered and students remain in the classroom to allow for physical distancing and maintain stable groups.